walterbender/Syllabi/music.md

 The goal of this class is to introduce students to concepts such as unit generators, instrument models, compilers, etc. These concepts are at the core of music programming systems.
-The Csound library, which is the most technically and muscially advanced language for programming music is used as the medium for studying these concepts.
+The Csound library, which is the most technically and musically advanced language for programming music is used as the medium for studying these concepts.

 Experiment